superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 ### Mirror in Swift 2

-If you're not quite comfortable with the code above since it's too `objc`, it's perfectly fine: actually `Swift` has its own reflection mechanism, and it's significantly changed since `Swift 2`. `Mirror()` replaced `reflect()` and it's very easy to use.
+If you're not quite comfortable with the code above since it's too `objc`, it's perfectly fine: actually `Swift` has its own reflection mechanism, and it's significantly changed since `Swift 2`. **[`Mirror()`](https://developer.apple.com/library/watchos/documentation/Swift/Reference/Swift_Mirror_Structure/index.html) replaced `reflect()` and represents the structure of a native object**.
 Try to add the code below after the definition of `ChildObject` and its instance `child`:

 {% highlight swift %}
 var mirror: Mirror? = Mirror(reflecting: child)